-- 34.7 Ineligible expenses include interest charged on overdue charge accounts and other personal expenses that, under current tax legislation, would be considered a taxable benefit to the individual.
-These personal expenses include but are not restricted to gifts, social and athletic club membership fees and personal living expenses. - 34.8 Eligible expenditures must be supported by original receipts or invoices in accordance with the University's expense reimbursement policy.
-It is the individual Member's responsibility to ensure that the expenses charged against his/her professional development account are legitimate costs incurred for his/her professional development.
-Professional expenses under this Article are designated strictly for the use of the individual Member. - 34.9 Members are responsible for retaining receipts for a period of seven years in the event that the non-taxable status of the expenses incurred is questioned by Canada Revenue Agency. - 34.10 Upon cessation of employment with the University, including upon retirement, any unused portion of a Member's PER reverts back to the University. - 34.11 Goods costing more than \$500 purchased under this article are the property of the University.
+- (c) interest charged on overdue charge accounts; and - (d) other personal expenses that, under current tax legislation, would be considered a taxable benefit to the individual.
+These personal expenses include but are not restricted to gifts, social and athletic club membership fees and personal living expenses. - 35.9 Upon cessation of employment with the University, including upon retirement, any unused portion of a Member's PER reverts back to the University. - 35.10 Goods costing more than \$500 purchased under this Article are the property of the University.
 Equipment costing more than \$500 must follow purchasing policies and be tagged and inventoried.
-The Member will have the right if he/she chooses to purchase equipment from the University at a pro-rated depreciation of 25% per year. - 34.12 Members may submit a claim for reimbursement at any time during the fiscal year as long as the claim is for eligible expenses in excess of \$150.
+The Member will have the right if the Member chooses to purchase equipment from the University at a pro-rated depreciation of 25% per year. - 35.11 Members may submit a claim for reimbursement at any time during the fiscal year as long as the claim is for eligible expenses in excess of \$150.
+All outstanding expenses for the current fiscal year (May 1 to April 30) must be claimed before May 15 of the following year or they will be ineligible for reimbursement.

-ARTICLE 35: LEAVES AND AUTHORIZED ABSENCES
+ARTICLE 36: LEAVES AND AUTHORIZED ABSENCES

-35.1 Leave of Absence Without Pay
+36.1 Leave of Absence Without Pay

 - (a) Leave of absence without pay may be granted to a Member by the Provost on recommendation from the Dean.
-The granting of a leave of absence without pay will not be unreasonably denied. - (b) Leave of absence without pay will normally be granted on a year-by-year basis but will not, except by agreement between the Employer and the Member, normally exceed two (2) consecutive years except for Public Office Leave as provided for in Article 35.3.
+The granting of a leave of absence without pay will not be unreasonably denied. - (b) Leave of absence without pay will normally be granted on a year-by-year basis but will not, except by agreement between the Employer and the Member, normally exceed two (2) consecutive years except for Public Office Leave as provided for in Article 36.3.
 Leave will not normally be granted for a Member to take full-time employment elsewhere if the term of employment extends beyond the term of the leave of absence.